Medical Terms Glossary

 Growth Something that has grown or is in the process of growing.

-Haemmorhoids Piles Swellings containing enlarged blood vessels found inside or around the bottom (the rectum and anus).
+Haemorrhoids Piles Swellings containing enlarged blood vessels found inside or around the bottom (the rectum and anus).

-Haemochromatosis (heem-o-chrome-a-toe-sis) Iron overload A condition in which iron levels in the body build up over many years - unless successfully treated.
+Haemochromatosis Iron overload A condition in which iron levels in the body build up over many years - unless successfully treated.

 HbA1c Haemoglobin A1c HbA1c is your average blood glucose (sugar) levels for the last 2 to 3 months.
 Mmol/mol is a ratio of two compounds and is the typical unit of measurement for HbA1c.
-HbA1c is the gold standard for monitoring diabetic control and also very commonly used in diagnosing diabetes also.
+HbA1c is the gold standard for monitoring diabetic control and is also very commonly used in diagnosing diabetes also.

 Heart attack Myocardial infarction